$FastDoc$: Domain-Specific Fast Continual Pre-training Technique using Document-Level Metadata and Taxonomy

 MLM-style domain-specific pre-training makes an implicit assumption that the constituent documents are independent of each other, which may not be true always.
 Documents from a particular domain (e.g., customer support, scientific papers, legal proceedings, etc.) may be categorized into different groups by experts in that area, each group containing similar documents.
-This information is generally stored as either `metadata' of the document \cite{metadata1, metadata2, metadata3}, or in terms of a `taxonomy' \cite{taxonomy1, taxonomy2} of documents.
+This information is generally stored as either `metadata' of the document \citep{metadata1, metadata2, metadata3}, or in terms of a `taxonomy' \citep{taxonomy1, taxonomy2} of documents.
 For example, E-manuals of different versions of a cell phone series are very similar, scientific articles written on a particular topic (e.g., pre-training) follow a certain type of taxonomy, legal proceedings on related crimes are similar.
-While few models such as LinkBERT \cite{linkbert}, MetricBERT \cite{metricbert}, etc. have used document metadata as an additional signal, no work to the best of our knowledge has \textit{singularly} leveraged taxonomy-based information.
-Contrarily, in this article, we completely replace the local context-based supervision (MLM, NSP, etc.) during pre-training with (a). \ul{document similarity} learning task using the available domain-specific metadata (through a triplet network), and (b). \ul{hierarchical classification} task that predicts the hierarchical categories corresponding to the domain-specific taxonomy in a supervised manner.
+While few models such as LinkBERT \citep{linkbert}, MetricBERT \citep{metricbert}, etc. have used document metadata as an additional signal, no work to the best of our knowledge has \textit{singularly} leveraged taxonomy-based information \footnote{Detailed Prior Art is described \emph{\textbf{in Section \ref{sec:priorart} of Appendix.}}}.

+Contrarily, in this paper, we completely replace the local context-based supervision (MLM, NSP, etc.) during pre-training with (a). \ul{document similarity} learning task using the available domain-specific metadata (through a triplet network), and (b). \ul{hierarchical classification} task that predicts the hierarchical categories corresponding to the domain-specific taxonomy in a supervised manner.